Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the role and significance of water and drainage enquiries as part of pre-contract due diligence in property transactions.
-As you revise, focus on:
+For SQE1, you are required to understand the role and significance of water and drainage enquiries as part of pre-contract due diligence in property transactions, with a focus on the following syllabus points:

 - The purpose and process of water and drainage enquiries in conveyancing.